Gejix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20: A script that removes all letters c and C from input.

 21: A script that that reverse its input.

+22: A script that displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file